 The SSDAC Plan includes several "interim" street sections that demonstrate how the master planned ROW can be achieved initially before the full street section is able to be realized.
-While the Sector Plan does not detail these options for each street, the sections in the Plan are all understood to be the ultimate goal; any improved section that takes steps toward achieving these goals may be considered "interim."
-Interim street design solutions may be allowed on a site-specific basis.
+While the Sector Plan does not detail these options for each street, the sections in the Plan are the ultimate goal; any improved section that takes steps toward achieving these goals may be considered "interim."
+Interim street design solutions may be allowed on a sitespecific basis.